nix-community/lanzaboote/docs/QUICK_START.md

 > ⚠️ Do not select "Clear All Secure Boot Keys" as it will drop the Forbidden
 > Signature Database (dbx).

+#### Framework specific option

+On Framework laptops 13. generation or newer you can enter the setup mode like this:

+1. Select "Administer Secure Boot"
+2. Select "Erease all Secure Boot Settings"

+When you are done, press F10 to save and exit.

 ### Enrolling Keys

 Once you've booted your system into NixOS again, you have to enroll